konstantinB1/billups-cc/README.md

 -   API server: http://localhost:8000
 -   Client server: http://localhost:300

+## Potential issues

+The biggest issue that can arose is race conditions between dependencies in docker compose file.
+Somethimes the api server will start before migrations are done, and migrations might start before the postgress port socket is listening.
+I addressed some of those issues with `wait-for`, and last 10 times i ran the project it worked fine.
+But if this happens, just run the command few more times, and it should work fine.

 ## Third party packages used

 -   Koa.js for the API server, was thinking to use vanilla node http module but decided to use Koa.js for the sake of time, and ease of use.